TosbackCgusBridge-Bot/CGUs-versions/Digg/Terms of Service.md

 Digg Terms of Use

+**Updated:** May 24, 2018.

 Hi!
 Welcome to the Digg Terms of Service.
 (Please wipe your feet.)

 What is this thing?

-**The document you are reading now is the legal contract between you and Digg Inc.** (a.k.a., “Digg”, “we”, “us”) **that applies to your use of anything Digg, including Digg’s websites, mobile apps, email and other products, content, and related services** (in this doc, we’re going to refer to Digg’s products and services collectively as “Digg Services”).
+**The document you are reading now is the legal contract between you and Digg Holdings, LLC** (a.k.a., “Digg”, “we”, “us”) **that applies to your use of anything Digg, including Digg’s websites, mobile apps, email and other products, content, and related services** (in this doc, we’re going to refer to Digg’s products and services collectively as “Digg Services”).

-Who is Digg Inc.?
+Who is Digg Holdings, LLC?

-Digg Inc. is the company that provides and operates the Digg Services.
+Digg Holdings, LLC is the company that provides and operates the Digg Services.
 We refer to ourselves here as “Digg”, because Digg is the name of the service the vast majority of our users know us by.

 Why should I read this?